-Lexmark offers a digital passport for its product line with key environmental information in support of the circular economy.
-The Lexmark Digital Passport can be referenced with information such as product buying guides, lifecycle analysis and material selections.
+Lexmark has taken a proactive position to help consumers make informed and sustainable decisions.
+We offer a digital passport for our product lines with key environmental information in support of the circular economy.
+The Lexmark Digital Passport can be referenced with information such as product buying guides, providing repair and recycling options, lifecycle analysis and material selections.